cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

     model = pickle.load(open(model_path, "rb"))
 ```

-Add a prediction function that will accept a JSON sample and return a prediction from your model:
+Add a prediction function that will accept a sample and return a prediction from your model:

 ```python
 # predictor.py